GiellaLT

 babel.core.UnknownLocaleError: unknown locale sms

 This means that the locale directory is missing a .dat file for the locale.
-Follow the procedure in the ‘Adding new locales’ section or ensure that you are running the fab process only for the project you are working on.
+Follow the procedure in the ‘Adding new locales’ section.

 catalog translations/sma/LC_MESSAGES/messages.po is marked as fuzzy, skipping